 A certificate's suspension is temporary (usually until the moment of explaining all doubts causing the suspension).
 Possible reinstating the certificate, however, must take place no later than 7 days from the date of suspension (otherwise the certificate is revoked).

-4.10 Time stamping
+4.10 The status of certificate